Healthcare can be a complex and convoluted industry. The systems put in place for our health are outdated in terms of security, efficiency, and cost.

 FarmaTrust’s blockchain will be broken down into four different sections.
 Regulatory Compliance aids pharmaceutical companies by ensuring they are working within guidelines established by the government.
 Track and Trace uses the blockchain to manage inventory wherever it goes.
 Supply Chain Visibility tracks when a medicine has been changed or altered in any way.
 And finally, Consumer Confidence App allows customers to see the lifecycle of their medication.

-6. Medical Billing Company MTBC Making Electronic Health Records More Accessible
+Making Electronic Health Records More Accessible with Blockchain

 Electronic health records (EHR) can be hard to manage.
 One healthcare provider’s EHR for a patient may differ from the same patient’s other provider.
 MTBC intends to change that by using Application Program Interfaces (API) and blockchain.
 The idea is to put the control in the patient’s hands.
 A patient will have the ability to allow the transfer of records from one doctor to another.
 The blockchain API runs on the Hyperledger platform and is currently available.